Createdd/Writing/articles/JavaScriptNinja.md

 * imports and exports can be renamed with the as keyword

 ## 12.Working the DOM

 Converting an HTML string into DOM elements includes the following steps:

 * the HTML string has to be valid HTML code
 * wrap it into enclosing markup
 * insert HTML into a DOM element
 * extract the created DOM node

-DOM attributes can be handled by getAttribute or setAttribute, DOM properties can be used with object property notation.
+DOM attributes can be handled by `getAttribute` or `setAttribute`, DOM properties can be used with object property notation.
 The style element property is an object that holds properties corresponding to the style values specified in the element markup.

 ## 13.Surviving events

 Event-loop tasks represent an action performed by the browser.
 Tasks are grouped into two categories:

 * Macrotasks are self-contained browser actions like creating the main document, handling events, and making URL changes
 * Microtasks are smaller tasks, that are executed as soon as possible.
-For example promise callbacks and DOM mutation changes JS works with a single-threaded execution model with at least two queues.
-(One for makrotasks and one for microtasks) Timers can be used to break up computationally expensive code into manageable chunks.
+For example promise callbacks and DOM mutation changes

+JS works with a single-threaded execution model with at least two queues.
+(One for macrotasks and one for microtasks) Timers can be used to break up computationally expensive code into manageable chunks.

 An event that occurs on an element is usually propagated through the DOM.
 There are two propagation mechanisms:

 * In event capturing, the event goes down from the top element to the target element
-* In event bubbling, the event goes up from the target element to the top element When calling event handlers, the browser passes in an event object.
+* In event bubbling, the event goes up from the target element to the top element

+When calling event handlers, the browser passes in an event object.
 Elements can be accessed with the target property, and the  this keyword is used to refer to the element on which the action has been registered.
 Dispatch with the dispatchEvent method to reduce compiling between different parts of your application.